-All Wireless LANs are monitored and maintained by the Directorate of ICT.
-Any Access Point or wireless device which is connected to the County Government network infrastructure becomes the responsibility of the Directorate of ICT.
+All Wireless LANs are monitored and maintained by the Department of ICT & e-Government.
+Any Access Point or wireless device which is connected to the County Government network infrastructure becomes the responsibility of the Department of ICT.

 3.10 User responsibilities